katjam/growing-an-elm-app-with-whole-team/SLIDES.md

 We need beginners in our community and in our teams to keep them healthy

 Note:
-- Just like organisations, projects and teams need new people with fresh perspectives
+- Just like organisations& projects& teams need new people with fresh perspectives,
 - Our communities need them too...
 - I am proud to be a member of London Elm Code meetup
 - Mario does a great job of making newcomers feel welcome and does an amazing job of tayloring the content to the people who show up whatever their background